 I have more than 42 hours of training, yet I have never received my Certificate of Recognition.
 Why?

 To receive the Certificate of Recognition, you must take 42 hours of training, which includes the Newly Elected Officials Institute and at least three courses from the required list of courses.
-If you did not take the Newly Elected Officials Institute or have not had three of the courses listed above, you are not yet eligible.
+If you did not take the Newly Elected Officials Institute or have not had three of the required courses, you are not yet eligible.

-All training courses provide six hours of credit and are six hours long.
-The Robert E. Knox, Jr. Municipal Leadership Institute is three days long, but still only provides six hours of credit.
+The Robert E. Knox, Jr. Municipal Leadership Institute is a multi-day training, but still only provides six hours of credit.
 Why?

 The Municipal Training Board has considered this issue on many occasions.
-The purpose of the training program is to provide well-rounded knowledge to elected officials.
-Therefore, they do not want to give more than six hours of credit for any one topic.
-After attending the Institute, most attendees feel that the privilege of attending (class size is limited to 40 and is only offered twice per year) is worth the extra time required.
+The purpose of the training program is to provide well-rounded knowledge to city officials.
+Therefore, they do not want to give more than six hours of credit for any the program.
+After attending the Knox Leadership Institute, most attendees feel that the privilege of attending is worth the extra time required.

 I have taken Economic Development on two different occasions, but credit is only showing on my transcript for one time.
 Why is my second attendance not reflected?